 LSI keywords example or why they are not just synonyms:

-Imagine that you want to write an article about pizza and you want to know which terms you have to include in order to stand a better chance to rank high with LSI from on-page point of view.
+Imagine that you want to write articles about pizza and you want to know which terms you have to include in order to stand a better chance to rank high with LSI from on-page point of view.

 Run the word “pizza” through Keys4Up first.